Skip to content

 Beinn Bhan — common questions

 Beinn Bhan is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 920m of ascent and takes most walkers 4-7 hours.
-Terrain: Path in the lower corrie is reasonable but boggy in places.
+Underfoot: Path in the lower corrie is reasonable but boggy in places.

 Where do I park for Beinn Bhan?